PA & NJ LIQUOR LIABILITY LAWYERS

 The liquor liability lawyers at Green & Schafle understand how traumatic and costly an accident involving alcohol can be.
 We want to help.

-If you or anyone you know has been in an accident involving alcohol, please contact our attorneys immediately for a free consultation toll-free at 1-855-462-3330 or via email by clicking here.
+If you or anyone you know has been in an accident involving alcohol, please contact our attorneys immediately for a free consultation toll-free at 1-855-462-3330 or by using our online contact form.